Do you know what to do in the event of a home insurance claim? Below is our step-by-step guide to help you through the claims process.

 2. Report Your Claim

-If after discussing the above factors you decided to go ahead with the claim, there are two ways to report it.
+After discussing the above factors, you decide to go ahead with the claim; there are two ways to report it.

 3. Complete Your Schedule of Loss Form

 Your adjustor will give you a schedule of loss form to complete.
 You must provide accurate descriptions of the items damaged in your claim, including, if possible:

 - Make, model, & serial number